Music & Worship

 Worship the Lord in the beauty of holiness – Ps.
 96:9

-Music is one of the pillar ministries of St. John’s.
-Hallmarks of the liturgical and sacred music traditions of the Lutheran Church place a strong emphasis on reverence toward the liturgy, excellence in choral music, virtuosic organ music, congregational singing, hymnody, versicles and psalms, and the use of chant.
+Music is at the heart of our mission to worship, love, and serve God in the beauty of holiness.
+Hallmarks of the liturgical and sacred music traditions at St. John’s place a strong emphasis on reverence toward the liturgy, excellence in choral and organ music, congregational singing, hymnody, versicles and psalms, and the use of chant.
 Martin Luther regarded music as vital to evangelical worship and wrote, “next to the Word of God, the noble art of music is the greatest treasure in the world.”
 Luther’s Works, vol. 53, pp. 323.
 A prolific hymn-writer, Luther viewed hymns as tools for teaching church doctrine, proclaiming the faith, scriptural edification, and giving thanks to God.
 Music of great Lutheran composers stemming from this tradition, such as Michael Praetorius, Heinrich Schütz, Dietrich Buxtehude, and Johann Sebastian Bach, continues to define and shape Lutheran identity.

 April 1, 2022

 Brahms: Ein deutsches Requiem, San Antonio Choral Society